IkennaOkeke/Java-Chess-Game/README.md

 A preview of the gameplay can be seen below:<br /><br />
 ![](Chess-Program.gif)<br /><br />
 ## Program Structure<br />
-During the creation of this program, we heavily utilized the concepts of OOP and inheritance to make maintenance and understanding easier.
-The image below describes our thought process:<br /><br />
+During the creation of this program, the concepts of OOP and inheritance were heavily utilized to make maintenance and understanding easier.
+The image below describes the thought process:<br /><br />
 ![](Program-Chart.png)